 Boston Beach, five miles going east, is most famous as the home of the famous Jerk seasoning, which is a major legacy of the Maroons.
 Maroons were runaway slaves who used the dense vegetation of the mountainous interior to keep the British at bay, eventually negotiated a truce with them, and won a form of self-government.
 Many of our staff are proud descendants of the Maroons, who still live in the Rio Grande Valley.
 Wild boar were ‘jerked’, or cooked in pits underground to prevent the smoke from giving away their location, and the meat was highly spiced and cooked over pimento sticks, which contributes to its special flavor.
 Jerk is now popular all over Jamaica, and everything can be ‘jerked’, including pork, chicken and fish.
 We recommend Cee Lee, just beyond the beach, across the street.
 Order a cold beer, soda or coconut water at the same time.

 Next to the jerk huts is Boston Beach, a public beach.
 Once on the beach you will see that it is divided by a promontory.
 If you wade around it, you will come upon a wider beach.
 This is one of the few surfing beaches in Jamaica, and the water is very lively, fresh and clean.
 Some of the surfers offer lessons for about US$50 an hour.
-There is a J$200 charge to use this beach.
+There is a J$500 charge to visit the beach.

 Long Bay Beach